jucacrispim/toxicbuild/docs/source/index.rst

-That's all!
-Thank you very much for using ToxicBuild.
+That's all.
+Thank you very much for using ToxicBuild!